typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

   - For example, if you provide `{ modifiers: ['private', 'static', 'readonly'] }`, then it will only match something that is `private static readonly`, and something that is just `private` will not match.
   - The following `modifiers` are allowed:
     - `const` - matches a variable declared as being `const` (`const x = 1`).
+    - `destructured` - matches a variable declared via an object destructuring pattern (`const {x, z = 2}`).
+      - Note that this does not match renamed destructured properties (`const {x: y, a: b = 2}`).
+    - `global` - matches a variable/function declared in the top-level scope.
+    - `exported` - matches anything that is exported from the module.
     - `public` - matches any member that is either explicitly declared as `public`, or has no visibility modifier (i.e. implicitly public).
     - `readonly`, `static`, `abstract`, `protected`, `private` - matches any member explicitly declared with the given modifier.
 - `types` allows you to specify which types to match.
 This option supports simple, primitive types only (`boolean`, `string`, `number`, `array`, `function`).